Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

 The GCENT data collection system is built upon the AgiBot G01\cite{agibot2025colosseo} robotic platform.
-The operator station utilizes a VR system, where two 6-DoF VR controllers are used to independently control the robot's dual-arm end-effectors and to execute operations such as intervention and rewind.
-This intuitive and precise hardware interface enables operators to effectively monitor and intervene during policy rollouts.
+The operator uses VR controllers to control the robot's dual-arm end-effectors and uses buttons to change between inference, intervention, and rewind modes.

-As shown in Figure \ref{fig:vr}, the system assigns different operations for each key-button.
-The Y button initiates the inference mode, starts default policy execution on the robot.
+As shown in Figure \ref{fig:vr}, each button is assigned a function.
+The Y button initiates the inference mode, starts policy execution on the robot.
 The X button triggers the rewind mode, restoring the system to a previous time point.
-The side gripper initiates the takeover mode, enables manual control for human demonstration or correction.
-The A button reset the system, returns the robot to initial pose and ends the current data collection.
-Other buttons are assigned to control rest components of the robot's body.
+The side button initiates the intervention mode, enabling manual control for human demonstration or correction.
+The A button resets the system, returns the robot to its initial pose, and ends the current data collection.
+Other buttons are assigned to control the rest of the components of the robot's body.